is the first public university & has the first Graduate School in the nation

 The Warnell School of Forestry & Natural Resources is among the top wildlife programs in the nation & the only to have a Center for Forest Business and a Wood Quality Consortium

-The Master of Landscape Architecture program is ranked in the top five programs in the nation
+The Master of Landscape Architecture program is ranked in the top 5 in 11 of 12 focus categories in the nation

 The doctoral program in rhetoric in the speech communication department is ranked 1st in the nation in a survey conducted by the National Communication Association